Mortgage Basics

 What is the alternative to paying mortgage loan insurance?

 To avoid paying mortgage loan insurance, you can put 20% or more down as a downpayment when purchasing.
 However, you may instead be trading the insurance premium for a higher interest rate.
-You should complete a cost analysis with your mortgage expert to determine the most suitable mortgage solution for your situation before deciding on one.
+Before deciding on one, you should complete a cost-savings analysis with your mortgage expert to determine the most suitable mortgage solution for your situation.

 Are there benefits to paying mortgage loan insurance?